oguennec/angular-elastic-runner/readme.md

 ```

 ## Development tips
-* Change the EEAN stack or Front-End from the host
+* You can develop on the docker host
 ```sh
 $ cd web/src/public
 ```